 Lie flat and still and focus on an unmoving object.
 Often people fall asleep while lying down and feel better when they awaken.

 Avoid stress and excess salt ingestion, caffeine, smoking, and alcohol.
 Get regular sleep and eat properly.
 Remain physically active, but avoid excessive fatigue.
-Consult your otolaryngologist about other treatment options.
+Consult your otolaryngologist about other Novi Meniere's Disease Treatment options.

 You're entitled to a higher quality of life.
 At ENT Specialists, our warm and compassionate team will keep you comfortable and happy throughout your relief journey.
 Schedule your one-on-one consultation today to experience the difference ENT Specialists can make in your life!
 We offer ENT treatments in Novi, Brighton, and Bingham Farms.